CEREBRUS-MAXIMUS/Surfer-Data/README.md

 - [x] Add verbosity to runs

 ### Medium to Long-Term
-- [ ] Implement concurrent scraping to allow for multiple scraping jobs to run simultaneously
+- [x] Implement concurrent scraping to allow for multiple scraping jobs to run simultaneously
+- [ ] Adding knowledge graphs, chatting with data, visualizations, etc
 - [ ] Adding sub-tasks within platforms (i.e. Twitter Bookmarks, LinkedIn Connections Data, etc)
 - [ ] Integrate with other agentic frameworks like LangChain for advanced personal AI assistants
 - [ ] Explore integration with wearable devices for enhanced personal data tracking and acknowledgment